jfoggo/WebAPK/README.md

 -   And finally: **WebAPKs**
 It can also be installed with the same procedure as before, but the installation prompt might look a little different and take a little longer.
 Why?
 Because this time, google's new invented service takes your web-app, compiles it into an APK, playstore signs it and chrome finally installs it.
 And what is the result?
 There is no tiny little browser logo in your app's icon and the app is installed `like any other app`!
 Have a look at your `phone settings => Apps`.
-There will be a hint: **installed via playstore**.
+Your app will be listed there with the hint: **installed via playstore**.

 The definitions above are not guaranteed to be 100% correct.
 If you are really interested visit [here](https://medium.com/@firt/is-there-a-cold-war-between-android-and-chrome-because-of-pwas-e50a7471056c).